Getting Oriented

 Break Subjects Down & Explain Them

 The following quote has a lot of interesting information to consider but it’s so packed with concepts, including consciousness, that it’s ripe for confusion.
 The focus of this particular research abstract is a weighty subject: not only how people come to their worldview but how a worldview can transform, and the effects of that transformation.
 To then add the statement, “Worldview is one aspect of consciousness,” just makes it seem more dense.
-If the author wishes to discuss how worldview is related to consciousness, then how about breaking this topic out and writing more specifically about the point; otherwise, it’s likely the reader will equate worldview with consciousness, which is incorrect.
+If the author wishes to discuss how worldview is related to consciousness, then how about breaking this topic out and writing more specifically about that point; otherwise, it’s likely the reader will equate worldview with consciousness, which is incorrect.

 Example: Break it Down & Explain More